-Following the decommissioning licence in 2012 the Garigliano NPP has been able to launch substantial decommissioning activities.
-All the nuclear spent fuel had been removed in the 80s and large part of waste already conditioned..
+Following the decommissioning license in 2012, the Garigliano NPP has been able to launch substantial decommissioning activities.
+All the nuclear spent fuel was removed in the 80's and large part of operational waste already conditioned.

 INTERIM STORAGE FACILITIES

 A new radioactive waste interim storage building (about 10,000 m3) named D1 entered into operation on 31/01/2014.